Remote Learning

 How long your child’s work should take

-Support to access remote education for children who doe not have digital or online access at home
+Support to access remote education for children who do not have digital or online access at home

 There may be rare occasions where we are unable to support on-line learning.
-IN these cases, it may be that we can provided a work pack or we will work with the Local Authority Ethnic Minority Acheivement Team (EMAT) to provide work packs.
+In these cases, we will be able to provide paper-based learning for pupils.

 If you require support to access remote learning, please contact the school office on (01642) 861911 or email admin@newportprimary.org.uk.